kishorviswanathan/CUSAT-Result-Downloader/README.md

 ## Rules for use
 1. Should be used only by college authorities or officials like College Placement Cell.
-2. No personal use.
+2. Not for personal use.
-3. Do not upload the script anywhere else.
-4. If you are sharing, give link to this repository.
-5. The script should not be modified in any manner.

 ## Contact